Lyncs-API/lyncs/README.md

 libraries for Lattice QCD under a common framework.
 Lyncs will interface with libraries for GPUs and CPUs in a way that can accommodate additional computing architectures as these arise, achieving the best performance for the calculations while maintaining the same high- level workflow.
-Lyncs is one of 10 applications supported by PRACE-6IP, WP8 ``Forward Looking Software Solutions''.
+Lyncs is one of 10 applications supported by PRACE-6IP, WP8 "Forward Looking Software Solutions".

 Lyncs distributes calculations using Dask, with bindings to the libraries performed automatically via Cppyy.
 Multiple distributed tasks can be executed in parallel and different